 Is There a Risk-Return Tradeoff in the Corporate Bond Market?
 Time-Series and Cross-Sectional Evidence

 We provide time-series and cross-sectional evidence on the significance of a risk-return tradeoff in the bond and equity markets.
-We find significantly positive intertemporal and cross-sectional relations between systematic risk and expected returns on corporate bonds, whereas there is no evidence of a significant link between idiosyncratic risk and future bond returns.
+We find a significantly positive intertemporal relation between expected return and risk in the bond market.
+We also propose novel measures of systematic and idiosyncratic risk for individual corporate bonds and find a significantly positive cross-sectional relation between systematic risk and expected bond returns, whereas there is no significant link between idiosyncratic risk and future bond returns.
 We provide an explanation for the significance of systematic (idiosyncratic) risk based on different investor preferences and informational frictions in the bond (equity) market.
-We also show that the risk-return tradeoff in bonds (equities) is driven by the discount rate (cash flow) news component of bond (equity) returns.

-Keywords: corporate bonds, systematic risk, idiosyncratic volatility, risk factors
+Keywords: corporate bonds, systematic risk, idiosyncratic volatility, risk-return tradeoff.

 Suggested Citation: Suggested Citation